Nothing stopped them—no wind nor rain nor sun!

 - Hell-Bent for Leather: The trope name is used as a Precision F-Strike in the title song.

-- Infant Immortality: Averted with one of the Prescott boys dying as a child.
+- Improbable Infant Survival: Averted with one of the Prescott boys dying as a child.
 Played straight with Zeb's children, who are kept safely out of the way with their mother and great aunt while Zeb deals with Gant.

 - Large Ham: The performances in this movie (most noticeably from Gregory Peck) tend to be "bigger" and broader than what one generally expect from the genre.
 This is because the Cinerama photography made close-ups impossible, so the actors felt they had to "play up" their roles and emotions in order to make up for it.